-The following article is excerpted from a talk given by Christina Feldman and Chris Cullen in their upcoming Tricycle online course, Universal Empathy.
-Find out more about this six-week exploration of kindness, appreciative joy, compassion, and equanimity as pathways of insight and awakening at learn.tricycle.org
+The following article is excerpted from a talk given by Christina Feldman and Chris Cullen in their Tricycle online course, Universal Empathy.
+Find out more about this six-part exploration of kindness, appreciative joy, compassion, and equanimity as pathways of insight and awakening at learn.tricycle.org

 Sentient beings are numberless, I vow to save them.

 Delusions are inexhaustible, I vow to end them.

 Afflictions are perpetual, I vow to bring them to an end.

 Dharma gates are boundless, and I vow to enter and understand them.